Galera Reports Second Quarter 2023 Financial Results and Recent Corporate Updates

 Non-Small Cell Lung Cancer (NSCLC)

-- Enrollment is ongoing in the Phase 1/2 GRECO-1 trial of GC4711 in combination with SBRT in patients with NSCLC.
-The Company expects to report initial data from this trial in the first half of 2022.
+- Enrollment is ongoing in the randomized, placebo-controlled Phase 2 stage of the GRECO-1 trial of rucosopasem in combination with SBRT in patients with NSCLC.
+Completion of enrollment continues to be anticipated in the second half of 2023, and topline data readout is expected in the second half of 2024.

-- Research and development expenses were $16.0 million in the second quarter of 2021, compared to $13.8 million for the same period in 2020.
-The increase was primarily attributable to avasopasem development costs due to increased clinical expenses, primarily related to the ROMAN trial, and an increase in manufacturing and regulatory activities.
+- Research and development expenses were $7.6 million in the second quarter of 2023, compared to $6.6 million for the same period in 2022.
+The increase was primarily attributable to an increase in rucosopasem development costs, partially offset by a decrease in avasopasem development costs.

-- General and administrative expenses were $5.1 million in the second quarter of 2021, compared to $3.9 million for the same period in 2020.
-The increase was primarily attributable to employee-related costs from increased headcount and share-based compensation expense, increased expenses related to pre-commercial activities for avasopasem, and increased insurance expense and professional fees.
+- General and administrative expenses were $9.2 million in the second quarter of 2023, compared to $5.3 million for the same period in 2022.
+The increase was primarily attributable to avasopasem commercial preparations.

-- As of June 30, 2021, Galera had cash, cash equivalents and short-term investments of $66.5 million.
-Galera expects that its existing cash, cash equivalents and short-term investments, together with the payment from Blackstone in the amount of $37.5 million received in July 2021, will enable Galera to fund its operating expenses and capital expenditure requirements for at least the next twelve months.
+- As of June 30, 2023, Galera had cash, cash equivalents and short-term investments of $38.8 million.
+Galera expects that its existing cash, cash equivalents and short-term investments, taking into account the implementation of the reduction in workforce announced in August 2023, will enable Galera to fund its operating expenses and capital expenditure requirements into the second quarter of 2024.

 About Galera Therapeutics

 Galera Therapeutics, Inc. is a clinical-stage biopharmaceutical company focused on developing and commercializing a pipeline of novel, proprietary therapeutic candidates that have the potential to transform radiotherapy in cancer.
-Galera’s lead product candidate is avasopasem manganese (avasopasem, or GC4419), a selective small molecule dismutase mimetic in late-stage development to reduce the incidence and severity of radiotherapy-induced severe oral mucositis (SOM) in patients with head and neck cancer.
-Avasopasem is also in development for radiotherapy-induced esophagitis in patients with lung cancer.
-Avasopasem has been granted FDA Fast Track and Breakthrough Therapy designations for the reduction of SOM induced by radiotherapy, with or without systemic therapy.
-Galera’s second dismutase mimetic product candidate, GC4711, is in clinical-stage development to augment the anti-cancer efficacy of stereotactic body radiation therapy in patients with non-small cell lung cancer and locally advanced pancreatic cancer.
+Galera’s selective dismutase mimetic product candidate avasopasem manganese (avasopasem) is being developed for radiation-induced toxicities.
+The FDA has granted Fast Track and Breakthrough Therapy designations to avasopasem for the reduction of severe oral mucositis induced by radiotherapy.
+The Company’s second product candidate, rucosopasem manganese (rucosopasem), is in clinical-stage development to augment the anti-cancer efficacy of stereotactic body radiation therapy in patients with non-small cell lung cancer and locally advanced pancreatic cancer.
+Rucosopasem was granted Orphan Drug Designation by the FDA for the treatment of pancreatic cancer.
 Galera is headquartered in Malvern, PA.
-For more information, please visit www.galeratx.com.

 |Galera Therapeutics, Inc.|